kube-burner/kube-burner/docs/measurements.md

 - Bearer token authentication: This modality is configured by the variable `bearerToken`, which holds a valid Bearer token that will be used by cURL to get pprof data.
 This method is usually valid with kube-apiserver and kube-controller-managers components
 - Certificate Authentication, usually valid for etcd: This method can be configured using a combination of cert/privKey files or directly using the cert/privkey content, it can be tweaked with the following variables:
-  - cert: Certificate string.
-The content of this string is written to the file `/tmp/pprof.crt` in the remote pods.
+  - cert: Base64 encoded certificate.
+The decoded content is written to the file `/tmp/pprof.crt` in the remote pods.
-  - key: Privete key string.
-The content of this string is written to the file `/tmp/pprof.key` in the remote pods.
+  - key: Base64 encoded private key.
+The decoded content is written to the file `/tmp/pprof.key` in the remote pods.
   - certFile: Path to a certificate file.
 The content of this file is copied to the remote pods to the path `/tmp/pprof.crt`
   - keyFile: Path to a private key file.
 The content of this file is copied to the remote pods to the path `/tmp/pprof.key`